compbio-mallory/SCCNAInfer/README.md

 - `-path`[Required] Working path
 - `-gc` [Required] GC and mappability file.
 Should be in this format 'CHROM START END gc mapp'.
 A precomuted gc and mapp files can be found in the script folder.
 - `-out`[Required] Output file prefix.
-- `-CN` [Optional] A tab separated abosolute copy number profile file.
+- `-CN` [Optional] A tab separated segmentation file or abosolute copy number profile file.
 If provided, scploidy will extract the segmentation information from this file instead of performing segmentation.
-Should be in this format 'CHROM START END Cell1 Cell2 ...'
+If segemntation file is provide, it should contains exact three columns 'CHROM START END'.
+If the copy number profile is provided, the file be in this format 'CHROM START END Cell1 Cell2 ...'
 - `-ref` [Optional] reference type.
 Either hg19 or hg38.
 Default is hg19.
 - All input files should be in the same folder $path.